RJain12/choformer/README.md

 ## Technical Overview
 1. Accessed 26795 genes with RNA expression values.
 2. Removed genes with zero expression and only included the top 66% and those within three standard deviations — 13253 genes.
+3. Split expression data into training, validation, and test splits (80-10-10)
+4. Predict expression for proteins in the training set using an encoder-only transformer model (dimension of 384 with 8 layers and 4 attention heads)
+5. Evaluate the difference between ground truth and predicted expression values to improve the model during the training process
+6. CHOExp is then used to select high-expression CHO genes to use during CHOFormer's training process